 Color tinting is an easy way to impact a car's windows.
 In addition, this modification can keep prying eyes away and block the sun's UV rays.
 And color tinting takes this to the next level by matching or contrasting the paint.
 Just remember to check local regulations to ensure what you're thinking about doesn't run afoul of the law.

 Another excellent option for a cheap car mod is swapping out the stock windshield wipers for custom ones.
 It's a simple DIY project that can transform a dull accessory into something more noticeable.

 Conclusion: Always Be Clear on the Rules First

-Some states and/or counties in the US may prohibit certain types of modification no matter if they’re just cosmetic.
-Tampering with exterior lights, for example, can be problematic, as can adding hood ornaments where some authorities think they are a danger to others.
-Be sure to clarify any local rules that you are subject to when modifying your car, even in these affordable ways described above.
+Some states and local jurisdictions prohibit certain modifications, even cosmetic ones.
+Tampering with exterior lights, for example, can be problematic, as can adding hood ornaments (some authorities think they are a danger to others).
+Be sure to confirm that your proposed modification is compliant with applicable regulations.